-In limited circumstances where an agenc Wishes to change its business model and reclassify financial assets between categories, when approval must be obtained from NSW Treasury.
+In limited circumstances where an agency wishes to change its business model and reclassify financial assets between categories, written approval must be obtained from NSW Treasury.

-This will require the agency to explain the reasons for the reclassification to NSW Treasury for every year the reclassified assers are outstanding.
+This will require the agency to explain the reasons for the reclassification to NSW Treasury for every year the reclassified assets are outstanding.